ABC logo

 Oli is a tipster with a reputation for nailing the props and goalscorer markets in football.
 He writes for a wide range of companies and hosts a weekly show ‘The Propcast’ as well as tipping for AMOK Betting.

-The Best Accumulator Bookmakers are worth a browse if you're having a punt on this week's Champions League fixtures.
+The Best Accumulator Bookmakers are worth a browse before the action kicks off.

 Premier League